PayFabric/Release-Notes/README.md

 **ADDED.** Add the support of basic authentication for PayFabric API using Device ID and Password.

+**FIXED.** Exclude EMV Terminal transactions from gateway profile's transaction report as these transactions do not go through normal payment gateway for processing.

 # Change Log – 05/20/2019 Release